onewelcome/identity-cloud-documentation/docs/products/access/topics/general-app-config/identity-providers/identity-providers.md

 ## Configure a Custom API Identity Provider

 Custom API Identity Providers can be either `One Step` or `Two Step`.
-These Identity Providers utilize the Onegini Extension Engine to execute custom JavaScript to validate the registration.
+These Identity Providers utilize the OneWelcome Extension Engine to execute custom JavaScript to validate the registration.
 Scripts should be supplied when configuring this Identity Provider. `Two Step` requires an `Init registration` and